Evan Rachel Wood Gets A Reboot

 Like Dolores, Wood has also gotten in touch with her anger — but she's moved on.
 “I think I was angry for too long, and that anger was covering up sadness,” says Wood.
 “I’m not a vengeful person, mainly because I feel like that brings me down to their level.
 And not everyone believes this, but I do believe that anybody that is treating somebody [in an abusive way] is already in a world of pain, and there’s nothing I can do to them that they aren’t already doing to themselves.”

-Ellery Kaleidoscope Tunic Shirt Dress in White, $995, available at Ellery; Ellery pants; Ellerybelt; Boot Barn boots; Cartier earrings; Palace Costume ring; Palace Costume necklace; Evan’s own rings.
+Ellery Kaleidoscope Tunic Shirt Dress in White, available at Ellery; Ellery trousers; Ellery belt; Boot Barn boots; Cartier earrings; Palace Costume ring; Palace Costume necklace; Evan’s own rings.

 Advertisement